Location Detail

 General Construction in South Oklahoma City, OK

-South OKC market with industrial, logistics, retail, and service-commercial demand influenced by freeway access and distribution activity.
+South OKC market with industrial, logistics, retail, and service-commercial demand along I-35 and the 44th Street and SW 59th Street corridors.

 Local Market Overview